 If you’re here, you’re wondering how to get Dad on board with sleep training.
-But before I answer that question… I generally shy away from assuming families using the Baby Sleep Trainer online courses follow the “traditional” family model.
+But before I answer that question, here’s a little tidbit about me.
+I generally shy away from assuming families using the Baby Sleep Trainer online courses follow the “traditional” family model.
 I’m talking about where Mom is the baby’s primary caretaker.
 (And is not the main breadwinner.)

 In this dynamic, it’s also assumed Dad works outside the home in paid employment.
 Many times Mom does some sort of paid employment.
 However, she is often not the main breadwinner.
 Mom and Dad are also typically married.

 I frequently encounter mothers who are desperate for sleep help, and have found someone online who they feel can guide them through the process.
-This is generally after they have exhausted all other avenues of figuring out their children’s sleep issues.
-They have read books, asked their friends, and spent hours consuming every free resource they can find to get their child to sleep.
-(With little success…)
+This is generally after they exhaust all other avenues of figuring out their children’s sleep issues solo.
+They read books, ask their friends, and spend hours consuming every free resource they can find to get their child to sleep.
+(Unfortunately, with little success…)

 Mom finally realizes it’s very, very difficult to sleep train without a solid plan that walks her through the process from start to finish.
 She also realizes that even with a plan, she needs someone to be able to ask questions and get clear answers.
 Ideally the person to answer her questions will be an expert who’s worked with thousands of children.
 Whatever the price point, she thinks it’s worthwhile since lack of sleep seems to be slowly killing her.
 (An exaggeration, I know, but many women do feel this way).

 Currently, Mom is her child’s full-time caretaker, and is not working in paid employment.
 Or, if she does work, it’s part-time, and she doesn’t earn a lot of money.
 In her marriage, financial decisions are made together.
 This means she needs her husband to approve of any large purchases.